 The fully sheeted wings were fixed to the fuselage with tongue and box.
 The elevator was initially covered with tissue.

 But after the first crash it was fully sheeted for greater stability.

 We already had a 3 channel Metz Mecatron radio.
 But the original receiver was damaged.
-So I built a new 2-channel RX from a kit created and sold by “Reuter”.
+So I built a new 2-channel RX from a kit offered by the “Reuter” company (doesn’t exist any more).
 This gave me perfect rudder control.
 The picture shows the radio installation: A 6 volt DEAC accumulator in the front, followed by the receiver and the Bellamatic servo.
 There was no elevator control.

 The model flew very well and I had a lot of fun with it.
 At that time my father was a member of the FAG Kaltenkirchen and so I made most of my flights on their Moorkaten airfield.
 For high start we used 200m of fishing line.
 The high weight of the model was an advantage in the windy weather conditions of northern Germany.